techidaily/site-android-transfer/source/_posts/how-to-transfer-data-after-switching-from-htc-u23-pro-to-latest-samsung-drfone-by-drfone-transfer-from-android-transfer-from-android.md

 ## Part 3.
 How To Transfer Music From iPod to Android/Android to iPod With Easy Software

-Now, for a more comprehensive and versatile solution, using software like Wondershare Dr.Fone provides a streamlined process to transfer music not only from Honor Magic 5 to iPod but also from iPod to Android.
+Now, for a more comprehensive and versatile solution, using software like Wondershare Dr.Fone provides a streamlined process to transfer music not only from HTC U23 Pro to iPod but also from iPod to Android.

 [Dr.Fone](https://tools.techidaily.com/wondershare/drfone/drfone-toolkit/) offers a Phone Transfer tool, a user-friendly tool that simplifies the transfer of data between different devices, offering a wide range of compatibility.
 It is the answer to your “**Can I transfer music from an iPod to an Android phone?**” question.
 It’s all possible with Dr.Fone's Phone Transfer tool.